 A Look at Pony Club's Feeding Rules

-Try feeding at least 50% of the horse’s daily ration as some kind of roughage.
-Ideally this roughage should come from grazing on pasture; however hay, hay pellets, beet pulp, and other alternative roughages such as soy and almond hulls work, as well.
+Try feeding at least 50% of the horse’s daily ration as some kind of roughage, ideally from grazing on pasture.

 When not working as an equine nutritionist I serve as the regional supervisor of the Sierra Pacific Region of the United States Pony Clubs (USPC).
 My love of equine nutrition started when I was a Pony Clubber in England, where I first learned about feeds and feeding.

 II thought I would share with you the rules of feeding as they appear in the “Pony Club D Manual of Horsemanship,” along with my explanation of each rule’s importance.
 Our youngest Pony Clubbers learn these rules for good feeding, and we all would do well to remember them as we manage our equine partners.

 Here’s an overview:

 Rule #1: Feed small meals often.